microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/examples/New-MgCommunicationCall.md

 New-MgCommunicationCall -BodyParameter $params

 ```
-This example shows how to use the New-MgCommunicationCall Cmdlet.
+This example will create a group call with service hosted media

-### Example 3: Code snippet
+### Example 4: Create a group call with application hosted media

 ```powershell